Roads and expressways in Chicago: Expressways

+Chicago area proper

 The city of Chicago proper contains seven major Interstate highways.

+Out of the Chicago area

+There are, however, many areas in or outside of the Chicago area that have expressways, including in Indiana and Wisconsin.

 U.S. Routes

 County roads

 Cook County has a modest amount of county roads after plans were made in 2009 to designate many roads on county ownership as a public service.

 Only the designated streets in the townships of Lemont, Palos, Orland, Bremen, Lyons (south of the rivers) and Wheeling have the blue pentagon signs that are used to demarcate county roads.